maksim-estonia/docker-tutorial/README.md

 docker build -t getting-started .
 ```

-### Part 7: Multi-container apps
+### Part 7: Multi container apps

-In general, each container should do one thing and do it well.

-Remember that container, by default, run in isolation and don't know anything about other processes or containers on the same machine.
-So, how do we allow one container to talk to another?
-The answer is networking.

 If two containers are on the same network, they can talk to each other.
 If they aren't, they can't.

-There are two ways to put a container on a network: 1) assign it at start or 2) connect an existing container.
+There are two ways to put a container on a network: 1) Assign it at start or 2) connect an existing container.
 For now, we will create the network first and attach the MySQL container at startup.

 1. Create the network